kubeflow/katib/docs/developer-guide.md

 You can find the `cert-generator` source code [here](../pkg/certgenerator/v1beta1).

+NOTE: the Katib also supports the [cert-manager](https://cert-manager.io/) to generate certs for the admission webhooks instead of using cert-generator.
+You can find the installation with the cert-manager [here](../manifests/v1beta1/installs/katib-cert-manager).

 ## Implement a new algorithm and use it in Katib

 Please see [new-algorithm-service.md](./new-algorithm-service.md).